tanmatt/QuoteOfTheDay/README.md

 - Fri Apr 19 07:00:05 2024 | Music is the mediator between the spiritual and the sensual life. - Ludwig van Beethoven
 - Sat Apr 20 07:00:07 2024 | No bird soars too high, if he soars with his own wings. - William Blake
 - Sun Apr 21 07:00:08 2024 | We don't make mistakes, just happy little accidents. - Bob Ross
+- Mon Apr 22 07:00:07 2024 | Our prime purpose in this life is to help others.
+And if you can't help them, at least don't hurt them. - Dalai Lama